frenchypeanut/rockside/README.md

 # Rockside Wiki

 ## Introduction
 Rockside is a Blockchain orchestrator.
 Its goal is to accelerate the industrialization of blockchain projects for companies and developers.
-Our first release is available as a private beta since November 1, 2018 for Rockside Launch client program members.
+Our first release is available as a private beta since November 1, 2018 for Rockside Launch Customer Program members.

 ## Launch Customer Program (LCP)